StorageVault Reports 2023 First Quarter Results and Increases Dividend

 - Net Operating Income (“NOI”) – NOI is defined as storage and related services revenue less related property operating costs.
 NOI does not include interest expense or income, depreciation and amortization, corporate administrative costs, stock based compensation costs or taxes.
 NOI assists management in assessing profitability and valuation from principal business activities.

-- Funds from Operations (“FFO”) – FFO is defined as net income (loss) excluding gains or losses from the sale of depreciable real estate, plus depreciation and amortization, unrealized (gain) or loss on derivative financial instruments, stock based compensation expenses and deferred income taxes; and after adjustments for equity accounted entities and non-controlling interests.
+- Funds from Operations (“FFO”) – FFO is defined as net income (loss) excluding gains or losses from the sale of depreciable real estate, plus depreciation and amortization, realized and unrealized gains or losses on interest rate swaps, realized and unrealized gains or losses on derivative financial instruments, stock based compensation expenses and deferred income taxes; and after adjustments for equity accounted entities and non-controlling interests.
 FFO should not be viewed as an alternative to cash from operating activities, net income, or other measures calculated in accordance with IFRS.
 The Corporation believes that FFO can be a beneficial measure, when combined with primary IFRS measures, to assist in the evaluation of the Corporation’s ability to generate cash and evaluate its return on investments as it excludes the effects of real estate amortization and gains and losses from the sale of real estate, all of which are based on historical cost accounting and which may be of limited significance in evaluating current performance.

 - Adjusted Funds from Operations (“AFFO”) – AFFO is defined as FFO plus acquisition and integration costs.
 Acquisition and integration costs are one time in nature to the specific assets purchased in the current period or pending and are expensed under IFRS.

-- Existing Self Storage – means stores that StorageVault has owned or leased since the beginning of the previous fiscal year.
+- Existing Self Storage – means stabilized stores that StorageVault has owned or leased at least since the beginning of the previous fiscal year.

 About StorageVault Canada Inc.

-StorageVault owns and operates 230 storage locations across Canada.
-StorageVault owns 197 of these locations plus over 4,500 portable storage units representing over 10.8 million rentable square feet on 632 acres of land.
+StorageVault owns and operates 239 storage locations across Canada.
+StorageVault owns 207 of these locations plus over 4,500 portable storage units representing over 11.4 million rentable square feet on over 670 acres of land.
 StorageVault also provides last mile storage and logistics solutions and professional records management services, such as document and media storage, imaging and shredding services.

 For further information, contact Mr. Steven Scott or Mr. Iqbal Khan: